 The Greece dilemma of needing money but being unable to create it goes to the core of the euro.
 The Greek economy needs money, but the European Central Bank, not the Greek government or Greek Central Bank (their Federal Reserve), creates Greece’s money.

-Why should European countries continue to lend money to Greece if that money is merely going to end up in banks in Germany and France?
+Why should European countries continue to lend money to Greece if much of that money is merely going to end up in banks in Germany and France?
 Why don’t the strong countries just toss Greece out of the Eurozone?
-If Greece departs, the other nations with high debt levels, the so-called PIGS—Portugal, Italy, Greece (who might already be out) and Spain—eject Ireland from the Eurozone as well, then we might see what Greece recognizes today: if you don’t control your money, you lose control of your country.
+If Greece gets booted out, the other nations with high debt levels, the so-called PIGS—Portugal, Italy, Greece (who might already be out) and Spain—throw Ireland in as well, might see what Greece recognizes today: if you don’t control your money, you can lose control of your country.

 The strong countries have a lot invested in the euro.
 If other countries besides Greece leave the Eurozone, then German and French citizens might end up with a great T-shirt: “I Survived the Euro Crisis,” or something like that.
 But they won’t get what they really wanted: a reserve currency that competes with the U.S. dollar.

 These are the opinions of Tim Hayes and not necessarily those of Cambridge, are for informational purposes only, and should not be construed or acted upon as individualized investment advice.”